 Prior to entering academia, he worked at a Big 6 auditor, in internal audit at a Fortune 500 oil company, and in corporate reporting at a real estate brokerage house.
 During his career, he attained the professional designations of CPA, CMA, and CIA.

 Eddie teaches classes at the undergraduate, MBA, executive, and doctoral levels.
 Both of his undergraduate and graduate "Financial Statement Analysis" courses have consistently ranked among the three highest-rated courses at BU's Questrom School of Business for the past 4 years.
-He has taught executive programs for a number of Fortune 500 firms, including BP, Ericsson, and TE Connectivity.
+He has taught executive programs for a number of Fortune 500 firms, including BP, Ericsson, IBM, and TE Connectivity.
 His case studies have sold over 50,000 copies to date, with a focus on financial reporting and valuation topics in the real estate, financial services, agriculture, chemical, restaurant, and incarceration industries.

 His passions are his wife and three children, otters, and (depressingly, though hope springs ever eternal) the New York Mets.